 The answer to “Does formaldehyde cause cancer?” is yes, and many people understandably have concerns.
 For example, a 32-year-old young mom, Erica, recently visited my office with her three-month-old daughter.
 Concerned about the scales on her infant’s scalp, she asked, “I tried baby shampoo but I’m afraid to continue because my friend told me baby shampoo has formaldehyde in it.”
 I hear this comment often; people talk fearfully about the poisonous ingredients in skincare products that cause cancer.
 Time to explain the facts about formaldehyde.

-Formaldehyde is a gas
+Formaldehyde Is a Gas

 Formaldehyde gas is a known carcinogen as well as a gas.
-It’s included on the World Health Organizations (WHO) Group 1 list of cancer causing agents.
-I understand that sounds scary – but to put it in perspective, hot dogs, ham, sunshine and alcohol also made the list.
+It’s included on the World Health Organization’s (WHO) Group 1 list of cancer-causing agents.
+I understand that sounds scary – but to put it in perspective, hot dogs, ham, sunshine, and alcohol also made the list.

 People who breathe high concentrations of formaldehyde gas as an occupational hazard, such as pathologists and embalmers, do experience a slightly higher incidence of nasal cavity cancers.
 Formaldehyde isn’t the problem, though.
 Too much formaldehyde is the issue.

 As the saying goes, “Too much of a good thing, isn’t”.
 I explained to Erica that too much of just about anything is problematic.
 Alcohol is a good example; an alcoholic beverage isn’t bad for you unless you drink too much.
 Acetaminophen, the active ingredient in Tylenol, which is great for headaches, also illustrates the point well.
 Unfortunately, too much acetaminophen can cause liver failure and possibly death.